hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Maybe Hawking and Hartle have the right idea.
-But it's amusing that the collision between folk metaphysics and four-dimensionalism might, if approached with suitable humility, give us clues about a fundamental theories of physics.
+But it's amusing that the collision between folk metaphysics and four-dimensionalism might, if approached with suitable humility, give us clues about fundamental theories of physics.